CARiSMA-Tool/carisma-tool/documentation/installation.md

 6. Select at least the required features and confirm your choices.
 7. Wait for the installation process to finish and restart Eclipse.

 ## Papyrus
-After installing the Eclipse Modeling Tools, you need to install Papyrus.
-You can find the latest version here : https://www.eclipse.org/papyrus/download.html
+After installing the Eclipse Modeling Tools, you need to install Papyrus via the Update Site : https://download.eclipse.org/modeling/mdt/papyrus/updates/nightly/master/ .
+At the moment, the Nightly Build of Papyrus is used since it is compatible with the latest Eclipse version.
 1. Open Eclipse.
 2. Navigate to *Help*.
 3. Click *Install New Software*.